Companhia de Saneamento Básico do Estado de São Paulo - SABESP (SBS): History, Ownership, Mission, How It Works & Makes Money

 Shareholder Type Ownership, % Notes

-• Executive Board: The executive board is responsible for the day-to-day operations and strategic direction of the company.
+The Executive Board is responsible for day-to-day operations and strategic direction, while the Board of Directors provides oversight.

 Companhia de Saneamento Básico do Estado de São Paulo - SABESP (SBS) Mission and Values